Meghan Markle reveals Prince Harry’s unhealthy eating habits

 During the series, the 43-year-old hints at her life behind the scenes, as she refers to making her children breakfast in the morning and “doing the school run”.

-In episode 2, “Welcome to the Party”, Markle is cooking with Mindy Kaling.
-As she prepares ahead of their meeting, she cuts up some vegetables.
+In episode two, “Welcome to the Party”, Markle cooked with Office US star Kaling.
+As she prepared ahead of their meeting, she cut up some vegetables.

-“I’ll make some bacon too, I find when i’m cooking bacon, my kitchen very immediately becomes full of husband and three dogs,” she says.
+“I’ll make some bacon too.
+I find when I’m cooking bacon, my kitchen very immediately becomes full of husband and three dogs,” she said.
 “It’s not my perfume that’s bringing them all in.
 My bacon brings all the boys to the yard.”

-Later she reveals Prince Harry’s love for salt.
-As Kaling asks how she manages to season her food so perfectly, Markle explains that Harry’s influence has prompted her to be more careful.
+Later, she revealed Prince Harry’s love for salt.
+As Kaling asked how she manages to season her food so perfectly, Markle explained that Harry’s influence has prompted her to be more careful.

-“Well, I have a family, a husband, who no matter what meal is put in front of him, before he tastes it puts salt on,” she says.
+“Well, I have a family, a husband, who no matter what meal is put in front of him, before he tastes it, puts salt on,” she said.
 “So I try to under-salt.”

-In episode 3, “Two Kids from LA”, Markle is joined by chef Roy Choi as they bond over growing up in Los Angeles.
-As Choi teaches Markle how to cook flavoursome Korean fried chicken, Markle adds that Harry “loves fried chicken.”
+In episode three, “Two Kids from LA”, Markle is joined by chef Roy Choi as they bond over growing up in Los Angeles.
+As Choi teaches Markle how to cook flavoursome Korean fried chicken, Markle added that Harry “loves fried chicken”.

 The show marks Markle’s second program with Netflix after 2022’s Harry & Meghan tell-all royal docuseries, which was watched by over 2.4 million people on its launch day.